Can I Postpone My Retirement Age?

 Usually yes, but it depends on the rules of the particular pension scheme you belong to.
 Most employers give a ‘normal pension age’ which is the age when employees typically retire.
 This is generally 65, but can be 60.

 If you want to take your pension later than your normal pension age, you will have to check whether your particular scheme allows this.
-If it does, the pension you receive should increase because it’s being paid later.
+If it does, the pension you receive could increase because it’s being paid later.
 If you take your retirement income early, then the amount you receive may be reduced.

 You can postpone defer receiving the State Pension, which is known as ‘deferring’.
 The way this works depends on when your state pension age is.